bananacoffeerain/bananacoffeerain.github.io/index.md

 Prior to Google, I earned a PhD from the department of Human Centered Design and Engineering in the University of Washington, where I explored how time could be leveraged as a base of a tailoring strategy for technology design.
 During my PhD program, I completed internships with HP, Yahoo and Google.
 I hold a MA in Communication and a BA in English Language and Literature both from Seoul National University in Korea.
 <br><br>
-I use this website to share my past research and to highlight things related to human-computer interaction that I currently find interesting. </p><br><br><br>
+I use this website to share my past research and to highlight things and thoughts that I currently find interesting. </p><br><br><br>

 ---

-## Selected Research Area & Publications
+## Selected Research Areas & Publications on Human-Computer Interaction

 ---